Key takeaways

 Can you still pay to hold a panda in China?

 No. As of 2026 the bases have discontinued close-contact 'hold a panda' programs nationwide, for panda-welfare and disease-control reasons — there is no official paid hold-a-panda experience anywhere in China now (Bifengxia's old ¥1,800-2,000 photo program is gone).
 Treat any third-party tout or agency near the bases advertising '内部抱熊猫 / hold a panda' as a scam: they are selling something that either no longer officially exists or is unsafe — don't pay.
-The closest legitimate hands-on option is the paid keeper 'experience' day (~¥700 official) at Dujiangyan or Bifengxia, and even that involves no holding or hand-feeding — you prepare food, clean enclosures, and observe, with a photo taken at a safe distance.
+The nearest thing was the paid keeper 'experience' day, which never involved holding or hand-feeding either — and it is not currently bookable on published terms, because the base that ran it closed in April 2026.
+So in 2026 there is no legitimate way to get closer to a giant panda than the viewing rail.

 What time should I arrive at Chengdu Research Base?

-Arrive at the 7:30am opening.
+Arrive for opening — and note that this is a decision you make when you BOOK, not on the day.
+The base sells a morning ticket and an afternoon ticket at the same price, and they admit you to different halves of the day: March–October the morning ticket admits 7:30am–12:00 and the afternoon one 12:00–5:00pm; November–February it is 8:00am–12:00 and 12:00–4:30pm.
+Buy the morning one.
 Pandas are active and visibly feeding from roughly 7:30 to 10:00am — they've just woken — with keeper feeding around 9:00am and again about 2:00pm; by 10:30am nearly all of them are asleep or have gone indoors (they retreat inside above ~26°C), and a weaker second window runs 2:00-4:00pm.
 By 9:30am the entrance queue routinely hits 30-45 minutes in peak season (May–October), and the most-popular Sunshine Nursery enclosure can have 4-deep crowds at the viewing rail.
 Foreigners who arrive at 10am repeatedly report seeing only sleeping pandas at distance and call the visit underwhelming — it's a timing problem, not a base problem.
-Take a taxi (¥40, 25-30 min from city center) for the early start; the metro plus its shuttle is about 40 minutes door-to-gate and Line 3 doesn't start running until ~6:30am.
+Take a taxi (¥40, 25-30 min from city center) for the early start; the metro plus its shuttle is about 40 minutes door-to-gate and Line 3 doesn't start running until ~6:30am. ⭐ And pick your gate before you set off, because the base has two and they are 2.3 km apart — Line 3 serves both, and the station names say which: 熊猫大道 (Xiongmao Avenue) is the SOUTH gate, exit A then bus D025/198/198A; 军区总医院 (Junqu Zongyiyuan) is the WEST gate.
+The base itself points public-transport arrivals to the west gate, which has no car park and therefore no coach queue; the south gate is the one nearest the museum and the older enclosures most people picture.
+Inside, a ¥30 hop-on-hop-off shuttle runs between the two across eight stops, so entering one gate and leaving by the other is a normal way to do it.

 Are pandas active or sleeping when I visit?